sailajak2003/Drug-rating-prediction/README.md

 #### 3. Feature Engineering

-Here i looked at the reviews column and did some Tokenizing,stop word removal,sequene to vector and padding.
+Here I looked at the reviews and did  Tokenizing, stop word removal, sequence to vector, and padding.

 Word cloud show some of the commonly used words in the dataset.